kirby-deprecated-plugins/kirby-plugin-manager/readme.md

 ## 2. Create a group

-To keep it simple, I will use the `group-seo` example group below.
+To keep it simple, I will use the `group-seo` from the example below.

 1. Create `group-seo` folder.
 1. Create `group-seo/group-seo.php` file.
 The filename should match the folder name.
 1. Inside `group-seo/group-seo.php` add `<?php loadPluginGroups(__DIR__);`.

-The group can be called anything.
+The group doesn't need to be prefixed with `group-`.
+They can be called anything.

 ## Example